urknin/urknin/README.md

-- 👋 Hi, I’m Siddart.
-I am based in Texas.
+👋 Hi, I’m Siddart, a back-end developer based in Texas.

-- 👀 I’m interested in Web Development.
-I am mainly a back-end specialist skilled in Java with Spring Boot.
-I have dabbled in a bit of C# and little bit of js, css, html
-- ☁️ I love AWS.
-I went and got a couple of their certs.
+🧠 I specialize in Java with Spring Boot, building robust APIs and microservices.

+🛠️ I’ve worked with C# and have some experience with JavaScript, HTML, and CSS for front-end work.

+☁️ I'm passionate about cloud technologies—especially AWS—and hold multiple AWS certifications.

-- 🌱 I’m currently learning Golang.
-I am curious to see how it does compared to Java.
+🌱 Currently exploring Golang to evaluate its performance and developer experience compared to Java.

+💡 Always curious, always learning—whether it’s sharpening my architecture skills or diving into new frameworks.

 <!---